Lingo56/portfolio/content/projects/CDM-App.md

 A social networking platform for alumni browsing and networking.
 Designed from the ground up to be visually engaging and create a new visual language for the CDM as a brand.

+Built with a team of 7, which dropped to 6 mid-project.
+This ended up being it's own challenge since the member who left was the project manager.
+Our team needed to adjust on the fly to organizing around a flat structure.

 ## Overview

 {{< spacer >}}

 - Led Unity development, graphics, and team coordination, advising designers on the technical boundaries of their concepts.
 - Collaborated with CDM IT to build real-time networking and connect Unity with a remote MySQL (MariaDB) alumni database.
-- Developed custom shaders and smooth camera transitions to meet designer concepts.
+- Developed custom shaders and s0mooth camera transitions to meet designer concepts.

-Final Deliverables:

-- Unity-based alumni app
-- Alumni database (MariaDB)
-- React components which connect to alumni database

-Challenges & Lessons:

-- Organizing the team around our team leader leaving half way through the project.
-- Learned to colaborate with and implement designer concept sketches in a final deliverable app.